lodybo/dotfiles/README.md

 ### TAF
 The TAF set up is purely for my work pc at my office.
 It copies over the Windows Terminal configuration that I like.

+#### WSL2 Bridge
+WSL2 is a strange beast, in that it has a fully virtualized network adapter.
+This means that I can access any localhost servers on my machine, but other in my network can't.
+Luckily, [Alex-D has a bridge script](https://github.com/Alex-D/dotfiles#wsl-bridge) which opens up some ports by default.
+If a port needs to be added, just change the script and run `wslb` or `wslbridge`.

+After a first install, you might need to run the `start-powershell.ps1` script (as an administrator).
+This sets everything up for the first time.

 ## Getting up and running
 In order to set all of this up you need to have a system set up running the following:
 - git